Trimpsuz/anilist-wearos/README.md

 ### Using the Tile
 - **View Progress**: Your selected entries appear with their current progress
 - **Update Progress**: Tap on the `+` button next to an entry to increment the episode/chapter count
-- **Refreshing**: The tile automatically refreshes every 15 minutes.
+- **Refreshing**: The tile automatically refreshes every 15 minutes by default.
+This can be changed in the settings of the mobile app.
 You can tap anywhere on the tile to force a refresh

 ## Libraries used